faidrapts/sharepoint-connector/README.md

 3. Set these values:
    - **Name**: SharePoint Scraper
    - **Supported account types**: Accounts in this organizational directory only
-   - **Redirect URI**: Web → `http://localhost:8080/callback` or configure it based on your application
+   - **Redirect URI**: Web → `http://localhost:8080/callback` or configure it based on your application.
+Make sure to also set the corresponding env variable AZURE_REDIRECT_URI as indicated above.
 4. After creation, note the **Application (client) ID**, **Directory (tenant) ID**, and navigate to Certificates & secrets > Create new client secret.
 Also note the **Client Secret ID**.
 5. Go to "API permissions" → Add permission → Microsoft Graph → Delegated permissions
 6. Add these permissions: